 AVALANCHE TRAINING COURSE –

-MNGS offers this two-day course (weekends and other dates by request) to train participants in all aspects of basic avalanche safety, including decision-making, snowpack/slope stability testing, weather interpretation, the interaction between Terrain – Snowpack – Weather – Humans, and the most modern/efficient companion search and rescue techniques.
+This two-day course is taught on many winter weekends and upon request, and follows AIARE formats.
+The purpose is to train participants in all aspects of basic avalanche safety, including decision-making, snowpack/slope stability testing, weather & forecast interpretation, the interaction between Terrain – Snowpack – Weather – Humans, and the most modern/efficient companion Search and Rescue (SAR) techniques.
 Upon completion of this course participants should know how to plan and travel intelligently in the winter backcountry, and what to do if an avalanche occurs.
 This is a necessary course for everyone concerned about staying safe while off-piste, and intelligently enjoying any Winter activity.
-Courses are physically very easy, intensive ‘hands-on’ learning experiences, during which the participants will:
+Courses are physically easy, yet intensive ‘hands-on’ learning experiences, during which the participants will:

-- receive an MNGS AVI Course Notebook to keep as an academic / personal reference
+- receive an AVI Course Notebook to keep as an academic / personal reference

 - learn about the types/classes of avalanches and their characteristic behaviours